sendgrid/docs/content/docs/ui/account-and-settings/how-to-set-up-reverse-dns.md

 1. In the SendGrid UI, select [Settings > Sender Authentication](https://app.sendgrid.com/settings/sender_auth).
 2. In the reverse DNS section, click **Get Started**.
-3. Next, select the IP to set up reverse DNS.
+3. Next, add information about your DNS host and select the IP you would like to use to set up reverse DNS.
+Optionally, you may wish to filter your IP addresses by the subuser they are assigned to.
-4. Add a subdomain.
-For more information about picking a subdomain, see [Subdomains](#subdomain).
-5. Select or enter a domain you want to associate with the IP.
+4. Select or enter a domain you want to associate with the IP.
 Make sure that you only enter the name of your root domain.
 Do not include `www` or `http://www` in this field!
-Your domain needs to match the domain of your from address on the emails you are sending out.
+Your domain needs to match the domain of your FROM address on the emails you are sending out.
 For example, if I am setting up the domain `example.sendgrid.com`, I would set my domain to be `sendgrid.com`.
-Click **Save** and then **Confirm**.
 An individual IP address can only have one reverse DNS set up.
+Optionally, you may wish to access advanced settings, where you can add a custom subdomain.
+For more information about picking a subdomain, see [Subdomains](#subdomain).
+5. Click **Next** to save your your information and view verification information.
 6. Next, you need to add all of the A Records on this screen to your DNS host.
 This process varies depending on your DNS host.
 For videos on how to add your A Records to some popular DNS service providers, check out these [videos]({{root_url}}/ui/account-and-settings/dns-providers/).
+If you don't have access to modify your companies DNS records, you can also email a request to a co-worker.
+This email includes a direct link to the A records.
+This link does expire.
+The recipient doesn't need login access to your SendGrid account.

 <call-out>